oniehuis/JuChrom.jl/docs/src/man/mapping_overview.md

 ![](retention_mapper_λ_min_set.svg)

-In the derivative plots the mapping is noticeably smoother, but it no longer passes exactly through the anchor points, as shown by the residuals.
+In the derivative plots the mapping is noticeably smoother, but it now deviates more from the anchor points, as shown by the residuals.
 Whether the suppressed wiggles reflect real structure that should be modeled or are noise that should be smoothed away is a judgment call for the analyst.

-Let's continue with the mapper inferred using the default `λ_min` and use it to compute retention indices for a few retention times, including extrapolation beyond the domain.
+Let’s continue with the mapper inferred using `λ_min=1e-8` and use it to compute retention indices for a few retention times, including extrapolation beyond the domain.

 ```@example 1
-ri = applymap(mapper, 41.5u"minute")  # single value
+ri = applymap(mapper_λ_min_set, 41.5u"minute")  # single value
 ```

 ```@example 1
 rts = [10, 29.3, 35.0]u"minute"
-ri = applymap.(mapper, rts)  # dot form broadcasts over the vector
+ri = applymap.(mapper_λ_min_set, rts)  # dot form broadcasts over the vector
 ```

 !!! warning "Domain limits and extrapolation"